frontendfolks/frontendfolks.github.io/_posts/2016-01-18-keyboard-shotcuts.md

 ---
 layout: post
-title: Angular Vs Polymer
+title: Keyboard Shortcuts for web application
-description: "The difference between Polymer and Angular"
+description: "Keyboard Shortcuts for web application"
-modified: 2015-12-21
+modified: 2016-01-18
 author: Adhikari Srinivasa Kumar
 ---

 ##### Keyboard Shortcuts for web application

 Keyboard shortcuts are a good idea for software design, and would be a great idea for web design too, if there were better ways of making keyboard shortcuts available to users.
 Keyboard shortcuts are a powerful productivity booster widely used in desktop software.
 How can we apply them in web applications?
 Now web apps have become true working environments for many activities (including writing diplomas).
 Productivity and speed are a business necessity, not buzz words.
 Some keyboard shortcuts web apps inherit from the desktop software.
 But can we blindly copy them?
 Web developers can still use accesskey to create keyboard shortcuts, but there are many considerations to take into account.